By Sorsa Editorial

 Cursor stops advancing or returns duplicates after deep pagination.
 This is the issue covered in the date-range chunking section.
 Any search index becomes unstable past a certain pagination depth on noisy queries.
 Switch to since:/until: weekly chunks.

 Operator cap.
-X's search index appears to silently fail queries with more than approximately 22 to 23 operators.
+X's search index appears to silently fail queries with more than approximately 22 to 23 operators, and self-serve recent search on the official API caps the query string at 512 characters.
 If your query has more groupings than that and returns empty, simplify it or split it into multiple requests.

 user object is missing or partial.
 The author was suspended, deleted, or made their account protected between the time the tweet was created and the time you requested it.
 The tweet still exists in the index but the author is no longer publicly enumerable.
 Handle this with tweet.get("user", {}) defaults in your code.

 Private and shadow-banned accounts not appearing.
 Protected accounts are not in the search index.
 Suspended and locked accounts are also hidden.
 There is no operator to surface them.
-If shadow-banning is the question, our Twitter shadowban test tool can diagnose specific accounts.
+Shadow-banning is a separate diagnostic question from search visibility and is not something the search index can answer.

 Frequently Asked Questions